 It had become evident that, whilst many of our professional artists were well known, often our current residents were not aware such artists were from our region.

 After discussion with several members of the arts community, and deliberation by the festival committee, the DREAM Artist of the Year Award was established.
 This award aims to put the spotlight on our successful artists, providing inspiration to our young artists – ensuring they know that growing up in a rural area is not a barrier.

 In 2013 our Assessment Panel was expanded to include representatives of several key arts organisations within the community who have the difficult task of assessing the nominations each year.

-Applications for the 2018 Artist of the Year have closed.
+Applications for the 2019 Artist of the Year will soon be called.
 Keep an eye out for an announcement in the near future.

 2017 - Libby Gleeson